electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 The Electra Project aims to continue the cryptographic legacy laid out by Satoshi Nakamoto in 2009, utilizing the technology and wisdom we have accumulated in the past nine years.
 We are not aiming to replace the world's financial system, but rather we are seeking to make it work better.
 Today's technology runs circles around that which backs the fiat currency system; this is not a secret, as many major financial institutions are beginning to incorporate private blockchain technology into their systems.
 While this is beneficial to the bankers and international business people, most people will see no benefit from it in their day-to-day life.
 The Electra Project hopes to bring the benefits of blockchain technology to the everyday person by providing to them a consistently seamless transaction experience from the moment they first open the app.

-* Access to Electra community

-* The right to obtain project information

-* Involvement in  development decisions

-* Comprehensive voting rights

-* Access to technical support

-The Electra Blockchain and the ECA coin is a product of the combined skills and abilities of an ever-growing community of coders, developers, business professionals and other contributors.
-ECA is built on a fully functional and feature rich blockchain with a stable and solid foundation.
-This foundation provides the reliable platform needed for our talented community of developers to innovate, invent and build upon.
-Blockchain technology evolves on a daily basis.
-As this technology improves, ECA's foundation will expand and grow in tandem with the latest innovations.

-Digital currency was created to bring change to the financial world through the decentralisation and disintermediation of the global financial ecosystem.
-Progress towards this goal has thus far been inhibited by insufficient technical tools that alone are simply not enough to affect mass adoption of blockchain technology.
-Recent technological developments are only now beginning to  unlock new possibilities.
-These developments have resulted in paradigm shifts within the cryptocurrency ecosystem regarding the scalability, accessibility, speed, and cost of blockchain applications.

-The opportunity for dramatic change within a developing ecosystem is unfortunately time limited.
-Newly developed systems evolve quickly, rapidly reaching a point where progressive and lasting change is inhibited by the structures built during each stage of the evolution.
-As blockchain technology moves towards structural boundaries within the ecosystem there is a period of time in which greater freedom of action for the evolutionary forces at work is possible.
-For cryptocurrencies and blockchain technology as a whole, that time is now.
-Electra is positioned to become one of the main driving forces of change while these windows of opportunity remain open.

-Participants within the traditional economic structure are attempting to employ old logic and adapt to the ongoing restructuring of our economic system, subverting the original intent behind the cryptocurrency movement.
-The need exists for the cryptocurrency community at large to recapture the original spirit behind decentralization and disintermediation.
-The Electra Project is an effective response to this need.
-ECA owners are no longer just investors in a cryptocurrency.
-Instead, by being directly involved in the decision making process, investors take part in the entire underlying structure: code innovation, design, marketing, community building, and strategic business development.

-Through this process, participants within the economic system are no longer relegated to being mere consumers.
-Electra returns the power to the people, and assigns members of the community an active role in the evolution of our economic and monetary systems.

 # Table of Contents

 - [Abstract](#abstract)